kuzeko/neo4j-freebase/README.md

 ## Instructions:

+  0. Use `scripts/download.py` or manually download the required files, they are listed in `scripts/files.list`

-  1. Use `scripts/preprocess.sh` to download and clean the files
+  1. Use `scripts/preprocess.sh` to clean the file and produce the required `.csv` files in `./data`

   2. Use `scripts/build.sh` to build the docker images